DSLab-ZHAN/SpiderHub/interface/README.md

 ### Method Specifications
 #### `alloc_thread`
 Requests a thread from the platform.
-Returns a Thread instance on success, otherwise None.

 Function prototype:
 ```python